appium/ruby_console/ios_v_android.md

 ##### Search strategy

+Android

-`android:id` is not accessible via uiautomator.
+- `android:id` is not accessible via uiautomator
+- `name` content description (defined in activity XML or dynamically)
+- `text` text content of the UI widget
+- `tag_name` the android class